Joystream/joystream-content-system/classes/general/data-directory-object.md

 |     Property Name       | Property Type (links to internal class)          |Required|New|  Rules   |
 |-------------------------|--------------------------------------------------|:------:|:-:|----------|
 |`Object`                 |`Text`                                            | `true` | y |`cl,m,c`  |

+## Entities

+How to create new entities can be found [here](/entities/general/data-directory-object.md).